Spring Equinox in the Northern Hemisphere

 Some think, however, that this is the day when the great mother goddess gets down and dirty with the sun god and conceives a child.
 The child will then be born at the winter solstice - or, roughly speaking, Christmas.

-We are getting in the spirit with a Paradise #3 - circles and candles strictly optional.
+We are getting in the spirit with a Northern Glow - circles and candles strictly optional.

 Do you believe in little green men?
 Or greys?
 UFOs?
 Or alien abductions?
 Then Extraterrestrial Abduction Day is for you - and that's today.